 The price of raw natural rubber has been increasing over the several years.
 Natural rubber and synthetic rubber are closely linked in the stock market so the increase in oil prices which affects the price of synthetic rubber has had a knock on affect on natural rubber prices.
 The rubber market is a speculative market and big brokers continue to forecast the massive consumption rate in China and the far east.
 This is pushing the price up.
 Our mats are made from the highest quality natural materials in the UK.
 We try to minimise waste as much as possible.
 Quality control and production costs are higher than mass produced German or Chinese mats in comparison.

 The ecoYoga jute mats are made in the UK .
-We deliberately choose not to make our mats in China or Taiwan where they would have been cheaper.
+We deliberately choose not to make our mats in China or Taiwan: Cheap labour and mass production have no place in anything connected with yoga.
 There are currently no Fair Trade standards within the jute or rubber industry.
 Jute is set to have standards in the future.
 Our Scottish jute supplier has long family business relationships in India and Bangladesh and works only with government factories (all ISO-9001 certified) where standards can be monitored.
 They already have their own standards in practice.